Home » Blog » What Is the Downside to Laminate Flooring?

 Additionally, laminate floors lack the natural warmth and charm that hardwood brings to a space.
 Over time, laminate flooring may show wear and tear more visibly than hardwood, impacting its overall value.

-See also How to Install Laminate Flooring Around Doors
+See also Does Laminate Flooring Damage Easily?

 While laminate flooring is cost-effective initially, the lower resistance to moisture and susceptibility to swelling and warping may result in higher maintenance costs in the long run.